 Step 3: Rethink formats

-If you’re reading this in 2016, there’s a good chance the majority of the materials that you’re auditing are print brochures.
+There’s a good chance the majority of the materials that you’re auditing are print brochures.
 And there’s an even better chance that your firm wants to take many of them in new digital directions.
 A marketing materials audit is the ideal time to have these discussions.

 While you may simply update these brochures, keep in mind that infographics, microsites and online articles are all great ideas because they are engaging, sharable and easy to update, all of which deliver on the goals outlined in Step 1.